masterbtc/documentation-1/docs/markdown/pages/Claim.md

 ### UserData

-The userData array contains the clear text user data.
-Each user data is bundled in an object with the following properties:
+The userData array contains the user data bundled in an object with the following properties:

 | Property |                    Description                    |
 |----------|:-------------------------------------------------:|